 The Office of International Student Services (ISS) provides assistance and resources to international students at Bucknell University.
-ISS works closely with Multicultural Student Service, the Women's Resource Center and the Office of LGBT Awareness to support all under-represented students in the multiple ways they identify.
+ISS works closely with Multicultural Student Service, the Women's Resource Center and the Office of LGBTQ Resources to support all under-represented students in the multiple ways they identify.

 For over a decade, the Bucknell University Office of Multicultural Student Services (MSS) has served Bucknell and its constituents.
-MSS works closely with Multicultural Student Service, the Women's Resource Center and the Office of LGBT Awareness to support all under-represented students in the multiple ways they identify.
+MSS works closely with Multicultural Student Service, the Women's Resource Center and the Office of LGBTQ Resources to support all under-represented students in the multiple ways they identify.

 Because sexism, heterosexism and homophobia are closely related, the Women's Resource Center has been a long-time ally of the LGBTQIA community.
 The Center offers a variety of educational programs and has valuable print resources available.
 Call 570.577.1375 for detailed information.